Super simple steps to change your lifestyle

 Healthy living should be a way of life, rather than a short-term fad.

-- Dump the junk.
 Avoid eating takeaways, chocolate, crisps, sweets, buns and fizzy drinks whenever possible.
-If you do eat this stuff, don’t gorge on it!
+If you do eat this stuff, don’t gorge on it.
 Have a small packet of crisps or a couple of squares of chocolate.

-- Try to pick good quality food.
 Don’t buy ‘low fat’ ready meals when you can make a healthy meal yourself, made with real ingredients such as fresh veg and whole grains.
-Real food is better for your body AND your mind.
+Real food is better for your body and your mind.

-- Don’t spend all day glued to the TV or computer.
+Avoid spending all day glued to the TV or computer.
 Everybody needs to get at least an hour of activity every day.
-That could be a walk, a game of footie, a swim, a jog, cleaning the house or dancing all night with your mates!
+That could be a walk, a game of footie, a swim, a jog, or cleaning the house.

-- Drink plenty of water every day.
+Drink plenty of water every day.
 Sometimes we eat when our body is really looking for water.
 So, don’t confuse thirst with hunger.
 Plus, being dehydrated can wreak havoc on your energy levels and mood.
-No fun!

-- Drink less alcohol, it contains loads of empty calories…beer bellies got that name for a reason!
+Drink less alcohol, it contains loads of empty calories

-- Make sure you enjoy your food instead of eating because you’re bored or feeling down or angry.
+Make sure you enjoy your food instead of eating because you’re bored or feeling down or angry.
 If you feel like eating when you’re not actually hungry, get active!
 Clean your room go for a walk or call a friend.
-Anything to take your mind off food!

-- Spend time with good friends and close family.
-Hanging out with your closest confidantes will help to boost your overall health and wellbeing.
+Spend time with good friends and close family.
+Hanging out with people you're close to will help to boost your overall health and wellbeing.